 First of all, dry shampoo wasn’t a “thing” in my early 20s, but now I don’t know how I lived without it.
 If your hair is coarse, dry shampoo will extend the life of your blowout.
 If your hair is fine, dry shampoo will give it some much-needed texture and body.
 It is a savior for those days when you need to refresh your hair on the fly but don’t have time to wash it.
 In other words, it’s ideal for everyone and a must-have, in my opinion.

 This saying came from a VIE (very important ex), and it’s true on so many levels.
 He meant it literally—don’t drive behind a truck with a ladder in it, because it’s often not fully secured, and if the ladder falls out, it will cause lots of damage to everyone around it—and I’ve seen it happen enough times to know he spoke the truth.
 But it’s also true on a metaphorical level: People who are trouble tend to show or tell you that very early on, and it’s up to you to get out of their lane or turn down a different street.
-Thanks, Mr. Ex.
+Thanks for the important life lesson, Mr. Ex.

 I’m a super-loyal human, so the thought of walking away from a friendship always struck me as one of the worst things you could do.
 But sometimes a friendship takes a turn for the worse and simply can’t be fixed, and that’s okay.
 My first friend “breakup” was prolonged (it became problematic in my early 20s and dragged on until I ended it eight years later) and painful (we’d been pals since we were kids), but one day I just realized that we both deserved better, and stopped trying to force it to work.
 Deciding I was done was hard—I felt like I’d failed—but it was also a relief to close the door on an unhealthy situation.